The last 12 months have seen multiple updates and changes to the major social media platforms and how we use them.

 Socially Attuned CEOs

 CEO will be expected to become more aware of the power social media and its ability to damage or boost a brand’s reputation.

-Social media platforms will become an essential communication tool for many stakeholders in the organisation including employees and customers.
+Social media platforms will become an essential communication tool for many stakeholders in the organization including employees and customers.

-As social purpose becomes more important to consumers, they will increasingly expect the organisations to take a stance on environmental and other issues.
+As social purpose becomes more important to consumers, they will increasingly expect the organizations to take a stance on environmental and other issues.

 This trend is expected to continue into the future.

-Social listening could help organisations to unveil the causes that are important to the audience so that they can proactively position themselves in support of the same issues.
+Social listening could help organizations to unveil the causes that are important to the audience so that they can proactively position themselves in support of the same issues.